akeneo/pim-api-docs/content/rest-api/overview.md

 ```
 :::

-When getting data from the PIM through the API, you can use a `Accept` header set to `application/json` to specify that you expect the API to return data in JSON format.
+When getting data from the PIM through the REST API, you can use an `Accept` header set to `application/json` to specify that you expect the REST API to return data in JSON format.

 #### Example
 ``` bash